Basements are challenging to waterproof because of extremely limited access to exterior walls and slabs below ground.

-Negative Side Waterproofing – All buildings can benefit from negative side waterproofing, which means treating from inside walls and floors.
-The advantages include lower cost and faster application due to accessibility.
+Negative Side Waterproofing – Treating inside walls and floors is preferred because of lower cost and faster application due to accessibility.
 There are two types of negative-side waterproofing materials.

 - Penetrating Liquid Acrylic waterproofing materials seal voids and capillary openings where water seeps through.
-These liquid acrylic waterproofing products have expanding polymer or crystalline additives as part of their chemistry and
+These liquid acrylic waterproofing products have expanding polymer or crystalline additives that will grow into gaps.

-Positive Side and Blind Side Waterproofing – Waterproofing outside exterior walls (positive side) and under the slab (blind side) are more difficult because once the building is up, you can’t get to them.
+Positive Side and Blind Side Waterproofing – Waterproofing outside exterior walls (positive side) and under the slab (blind side) are more difficult and required drilling through concrete.

 Waterproofing Your Roof

-ACS offers a variety of roof coatings, and our experts can tell you which will work best for your roof.
+ACS offers a variety of roof coatings.
 Choosing the right material keeps your building cooler, reduces energy consumption, protects the building from leaks, and extends the life of the roof itself.

 Our Favorite Roof Coating Options

 Acrylic coatings can be used on various roof membrane surfaces, including single-ply membranes and metal systems.
 The flexibility of acrylic-based materials enabled them to withstand movement in roof membrane surfaces.
 Acrylic resists ultraviolet radiation and can reduce roof temperatures.

 Silicone coatings are highly elastic and adhere well to existing surfaces.
 Silicones are very weather resistance and rarely become hard or brittle.
 The material can withstand long-term exposure to ponding water and offer excellent ultraviolet protection.
 Also, they stand up well in extreme temperatures and harsh environments.